drbean/curriculum/pages/homepage/html/fortunes.md

 The spirit is willing, but the flesh has other plans.
 %
+The spirit is willing, but the flesh just laughs.
+%
 Intention and action are loosely coupled.
 Action is the driver.
 Intention is the back-seat driver.